kayex/chalmers-chop/README.md

 ```

 ### Config
 The program needs a `config.toml` file in the same directory to run.
-You can find an example config file [here](https://github.com/kayex/chalmers-chop/blob/master/config.toml.example).

 **config.toml**
 ```toml